Signed in as:

 The earth and your fellow creatures don’t have time to care what you want...they need you to start helping right in your own backyard today!!
 Join the movement to save our planet, starting right where you live!
 We can help. 🐝🦋🐦🌻

-Here at Prickly Ed’s we have just two people to cover all the positions of President, VP, CEO, COO, Accountant, Plant Grower, Inventory Manager, Creative Director, Customer Service and Head of Sales and Marketing and both have actual day jobs!
-We are doing this for fun and because no one should have to drive for hours just to find bee safe, neonicotinoid free native plants!
+Here at Prickly Ed’s we have just two people to cover all the positions of President, VP, CEO, COO, Accountant, Purchasing Coordinator, Supply Chain Manager, Plant Caretaker, Truck Unloader, Inventory Manager, Creative Director, Community Engagement Coordinator, Webmaster, Blogger, Social Media Manager, Customer Service Rep, Head of Sales and Marketing and lots more, you get the point!
+We are doing this for fun and because no one should have to drive for hours just to find really cool native plants!
 We also figure if we can help like-minded folks in the area connect, maybe we can start a whole movement and really get things buzzing.
 The hip term for this we believe is "passion project"!
-Although the Native Plant Emporium is only open certain days and hours note that we gladly take and fill special orders all hours of the day and night and all days of the week during the entire growing season.
-Just send us a note.
+The Native Plant Emporium is open every Friday - Sunday from mid-April - November and some weekdays during the busy season.
+We also open for special programs and take and fill special orders all hours of the day and night and all days of the week during the entire growing season.
+Just send us a note!

 We only carry one type of cactus, the native Eastern Prickly Pear. it is our very favorite native plant and if you look closely you will see a giant outdoor prickly pear garden right as you turn into to the entrance to our Roadside Stand.
 This is the origin of our name (well that and Ed, refer to the question above).